Table of Contents

 What Causes Neck Acne?

 The first thing to know about neck acne is that the same causes of facial acne trigger it.
-However, several factors can contribute to zits on neck.
-Below are the neck pimple causes, including:
+However, several factors can contribute to zits on the neck.

 Oily skin types are more prone to acne due to excess sebum production that can clog pores.
 Some people may require medical intervention if they have especially oily skin.